Revelation 11: Verse 11

 Now after the three-and-a-half days the breath of life from God entered them, and they stood on their feet, and great fear fell on those who saw them.

 In Revelation, the symbolism of times does not lie in the unit of measurement (days, weeks, years) but in the numerical value attached to the measurement.
 It is a symbolic illustration of the apparent victory of hostile forces over God's people in the in-between age.

-The Seventh Trumpet (11:15–19)
+The Seventh Trumpet (verses 15–19)

 Verse 15

 The seventh angel sounded, and there were loud voices in heaven, saying: